Imperial Jewels of China 2021 Viking River Cruise

 After a lunch of local specialties, visit the Sacred Way, another UNESCO World Heritage Site.
 Walk the tree-lined avenue guarded by massive sculptures of elephants, lions and camels to the Ming Dynasty tombs.
 This evening, dine at a local restaurant and relax at your hotel, or enjoy an optional Peking duck dinner, a dish once reserved only for emperors.

 After breakfast, check out of your hotel and proceed to the airport for your return flight.
-Or, continue your China journey with 2 extra nights in Shanghai to further explore this fascinating city.

 - 6-day Yangtze River cruise in veranda stateroom